Keyboard use in Windows

 Home, End - To top and bottom of page

-Tab iterates through the hyper references on a page, which can be followed by pushing Enter.
-Shift-Tab iterates backward.
+Tab iterates through the hyper references on a page.

 General editing and text browsing